fiware-docker/simple-docker-hosting/README.md

 ## Install and Administration

 Build and Install documentation for Docker on the FIWARE Cloud can be found at [the installation and administation manual](./doc/manuals/install.md).
+You can also find it on [readthedocs](http://simple-docker-hosting-on-fiware-cloud.readthedocs.org/en/latest/manuals/install/)

 [Top](#top)

 ## Running

 How to run Docker on the FIWARE Cloud can be found at [the user guide](doc/manuals/userguide.md).
+You can also find it on [readthedocs](http://simple-docker-hosting-on-fiware-cloud.readthedocs.org/en/latest/manuals/userdoc/)

 [Top](#top)